 Have you memorized verses like Rom 8:28; Phil 4:13 but dare not say reality looks different?

-Forget the theology and rassionalization, is there nothing you think would be better different?
+Forget the theology and rationalization, is there nothing you think would be better different?

-Come up here, be real – your Father, your Brother (Heb 2) and Lord, Your Holy Spirit Who is your Wisdom, your Counsellor, your Teacher, your Guide; He is real!
+Come up here, Jesus asks (Rev 1:10-17) be real – your Father, your Brother (Heb 2) and Lord, Your Holy Spirit Who is your Wisdom, your Counselor, your Teacher, your Guide; He is real!
 Is 1:18-20.

 Understand once for all, that prayer is not nagging God!